-On May 16th, Tina Luongo, Chief Defender of The Legal Aid Society, was awarded the Amelia Betanzos Distinguished Service Award from FEDCAP during the Annual Spring Cocktail Party on Wednesday at The Mezzanine, 55 Broadway.
-Tina will be honored for her extraordinary contributions to justice reform.
+On May 16th, Tina Luongo, Chief Defender of The Legal Aid Society, was awarded the Amelia Betanzos Distinguished Service Award from FEDCAP during the Annual Spring Cocktail Party at The Mezzanine, 55 Broadway.
+Tina was honored for her extraordinary contributions to justice reform.

 As part of the evening's program, guests were treated to a special video that presented the chapters of Tina's life that brought her to The Legal Aid Society and saw her launch a career dedicated to reform.